nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-editar-un-entrypoint.md

 **Dark icon** . *Dark mode* version of the icon associated with the entry point.
 Click **Set**: outbox_tray: to add an icon.<br> : low_brightness: This is optional.
 If you don't include it at this point, the default version will also be used in *dark mode*.

-{% hint style = "warning"%} Note that this icon field is only shown if the OB requires it.
+{% hint style = "warning" %} Note that this icon field is only shown if the OB requires it.

 - If you do not see this field in the CMS, the entry points are not accompanied by icons in any case.
-- If you do see this field in the CMS, you need to add the **Default icon** at least. {% endhint%}
+- If you do see this field in the CMS, you need to add the **Default icon** at least. {% endhint %}

 **Entry point internal name**.
 Enter a name that describes the entry point you are creating to make it easier for you to locate it later.
 This name is not displayed to users.<br> : low_brightness: The name can contain both uppercase and lowercase letters, numbers, and spaces, but other characters such as underscores, accents, or other special characters are not allowed.